 I’ve already swapped a couple of my regular cups each day for a green peppermint tea instead.
 And now that I’ve discovered Pukka‘s caffeine-free “Ginger Joy” organic herbal latte, there’s no need to be tempted by a festive gingerbread latte when the Christmas menus hit the high street coffee shops!
 It contains all my favourite autumnal flavours including cinnamon, nutmeg, turmeric and ginger, which are ingredients that help to aid digestion, balance blood sugar levels and curb sweet cravings.
 I now take it with me in a bamboo cup when I’m heading out for the day, which stops me from splashing the cash on takeaway hot drinks while I’m out.

 If you’re studying at university or have begun an online course (like me) this September, you can boost your brain power with supplements.
 Similarly, if you’re in a fast-paced job or experiencing stress, a fish oil packed full of DHA will help to support healthy brain function, as well as your keeping heart and vision working well.
 Choose an Omega-3 supplement that contains oil from sustainably sourced fish stocks like the Wiley’s Finest Wild Alaskan Oil I have.
+You can also try here for healthy greens supplements if you want to boost your intake of antioxidants and superfoods.

 Any amount of extra movement you can fit into your day will help improve your health and fitness this month.
 I’ve taken to going for walks in the afternoon and I’ve recently renovated my old bicycle so I’ve felt excited to get on my bike and go for a ride.
 Walking and running are completely free activities so there’s no excuse not to get started on moving your body more.
 Plus, getting some fresh air and a bit of quiet time is great for your mind too.
 I often have my best ideas when I’m walking along the coast.
 If it’s raining outside, don’t skip your workout; you can watch YouTube videos to follow along with a yoga workout at home or join a nearby class.
 Or just dance around at home in your PJs.